The Writing Mentor Program

 Have you ever wanted a personal tutor and editor, someone who would meet with you privately to help with your writing?

 Writing mentors provide one-on-one tutoring to help you on every paper you write, meeting with you over the course of the semester when and where you choose.
 Whether you need advice about generating ideas, structuring your essay, grammar issues, or even time management, your mentor can help.

 We work with both undergraduate and graduate students across all disciplines.
 We also welcome all ESL students.
 Whether you are a first year student or a senior writing an honors thesis we invite you to apply.
 All services are free.

 We require that all Mentees agree to remain in close contact with their Mentors throughout the semester and commit to meeting in person at least once per week.
-If you have any questions about these requirements or the program in general, please direct them to Ford Fellow Emma Mohney at email@example.com.
+If you have any questions about these requirements or the program in general, please direct them to Ford Fellow Dache Rogers at firstname.lastname@example.org.

-Applications for the Fall 2013 semester will be available in September.
+Applications for the Fall 2018 semester are closed.
+Applications for the Spring 2019 semester will be available in January.

 The Thesis Mentor Program

-Applications for thesis mentors for the Spring 2014 semester will be available in November 2013.
-You may apply for a standard mentor and specify in your application that you would like to focus on your thesis.
+Applications for thesis mentors for the Spring 2019 semester will be available in November 2018.
 If you are seeking additional assistance, we encourage you to schedule regular appointments at the Writing Workshop.
-Please email us with any questions at firstname.lastname@example.org.
+Please email us with any questions at email@example.com.